Limit theorems for the total scalar curvature: Preliminaries

-Here, $C$ is a positive constant depending on $M, \Lambda$ and $|g -g'|_{W^{1, p}(M,g)}.$ In the above calculation, the first equality due to the evolution of the scalar curvature and the volume form under the Ricci flow, and $\partial _{t} f_{t} = \Delta_{g_{t}} f_{t}~(t \in (0, \tau']).$ The second equality follows by applying the divergence formula to the term $\int_{M} \Delta_{g'(t)} R(g'(t))\, e^{-f_{t}} d\mathrm{vol}_{g'(t)}.$ The first inequality due to the Cauchy-Schwarz inequality $n |\mathrm{Ric}(g'_{t})|^{2} \ge R(g'_{t})^{2}.$ Next, we can obtain the last inequality as follows.
-From the assumption $R(g') \ge 0,$ by the maximum principle under the Ricci flow, we have $R(g'_{t}) \ge 0.$ Since the scalar curvature is invariant under the pull-back action by diffeomorphisms, by the $C^{1}$-closedness assumption, apply the derivative estimate $(d')$ in Lemma \ref{lemm-basic} to one $R(g'_{t})$ in the integrand of the left hand side of the inequality.
-Moreover, apply the derivative estimate for the heat flow as in Lemma \ref{lemm-harmonic} to the second integrand, then we obtain the desired estimate.
+\item $(4)$ follows from the application of the derivative estimates (\ref{eq-heat-derivative}) in Lemma \ref{lemm-harmonic} to the third integral term. \item $(5)$ have been obtained as follows.
+From the assumption $R(g') \ge 0,$ by the maximum principle under the Ricci flow, we have $R(g'_{t}) \ge 0.$ Since the scalar curvature is invariant under the pullback action by a diffeomorphism, from the $C^{1}$-closedness assumption, one can apply the same derivative estimate $(d')$ in Lemma \ref{lemm-basic} to one $R(g'_{t})$ in the integrand of the left-hand side of the inequality.
+Moreover, applying the derivative estimate (\ref{eq-heat-derivative}) in Lemma \ref{lemm-harmonic} to the second integrand of the left-hand side of the last inequality, we obtain the desired estimate. \end{itemize} Integrating the above inequality and using the continuity of $t \mapsto \int_{M} R_{f_{t}}(g'_{t}) e^{-f_{t}}\, d\mathrm{vol}_{g'_{t}}$ (especially at $t = 0$), we have